 Flax Seed & Oatmeal Bread

 When this comes out of the oven there is such a wonderful aroma that fills the kitchen.
-Then within minutes the song of bread begins as the crust is contracting and cooling making that wonderful crackling sound.
-I make believe my breads are on stage with Pavarotti singing a Puccini opera arrangement that concludes with a standing ovation that lasts for 15 minutes.
+Then within minutes, the song of bread begins as the crust is contracting and cooling making that wonderful crackling sound.
+I make believe my bread is on stage with Pavarotti singing a Puccini opera arrangement that concludes with a standing ovation that lasts for 15 minutes.
 Recipe by House of Bakes

-I know this is not a real sour dough recipe.
+I know this is not a real sourdough recipe.
 But it tastes real.
 There’s no starter to keep up with so you don’t have to feel guilty about letting it go bad.
 Or feel like you have to make it because you have the starter.
-So maybe we should call this “guilt free sour dough biscuits”?
+So maybe we should call these “guilt-free sourdough biscuits”?
 Recipe by SchneiderPeeps

 Black Bean Chipotle Bread

 Bread tends to dilute the flavors somehow, on top of that some ingredients may not play well with flour and yeast in the dough.
 This one is a winner though.
 Black bean really adds great flavor, as well as makes the crumb very moist.
-The amount of chipotle pepper and other spices are just right, noticable but not overwhelming.
+The amount of chipotle pepper and other spices is just right, noticeable but not overwhelming.
 Recipe by The Fresh Loaf

 Sugar-Free Breakfast Cookies